abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ### The *implies* operation

 So, by now we know that our distributive lattice has to also be *bounded* i.e. it has to have greatest and least elements (which play the roles of *True* and *False*) in order to represent logic.
-As we said, every lattice has representations of propositions implying one another (i.e. it has arrows), but to really represents a logical system it also has to have *function objects* i.e. there needs to be a rule that identifies a unique object $A → B$ for each pair of objects $A$ and $B$, such that all axioms of logic are followed.
+As we said, every lattice has representations of propositions implying one another (i.e. it has arrows), but to really represents a logical system it also has to have *implication objects* i.e. there needs to be a rule that identifies a unique object $A → B$ for each pair of objects $A$ and $B$, such that all axioms of logic are followed.

 ![Implies operation](../05_logic/implies.svg)